mikeoverbay/nuTerra/README.md

 ### This is the home of nuTerra where all the work will be done to rewrite Terra using New OpenGL techniques.

+### Update log..
+2/10/2020
+App is now 100% 4.3+ CORE.
+All rendering is done using FBOs or VAOs.
+All transforms happen in code or shader code.
+All this is Maxim's work.</br>
+I added 3D cross hair.
+Fixed the Deferred lighting.
+Added back in a gPosition FBO render texture.
+Fixed bugs and improved code readability.

 #### Update log..
 2/9/2020
 Added frustrum culling for the models. the VAO is rendering fast.
 Maxim has cleaned up and removed the code and simplified some functions.</br>